Business Management

 Learning Outcomes:

-pon completing this course, students are able to transfer topics of organization development or business development in an international context.
+pon completing this course, alumni are able to transfer topics of organization development or business development in an international context.
 They have the ability to relate topics to an intercultural context in a way that is appropriate to the situation.
-Students gain a detailed understanding of markets (from an economic, political, social and cultural point of view).
+Alumni gain a detailed understanding of markets (from an economic, political, social and cultural point of view).
 They understand in which ways internationalization and globalization trends are reflected in institutions, especially in their structural and cultural foundations.
 Based on this reflection, internationalization strategies are discussed and requirements for their implementation will be reflected.

 Superior module: